SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_HXT150.md

   - **IP port**: The IP port of the destination (fixed value: *2071*).
   - **Bus address**: The bus address or slot number/position of the card in the frame.

 Note: The configuration of the element can also be performed via the Axon ACP Frame Manager.
-The Frame Manager will auto-populate the elements in the system if the card drivers are available.
+The Frame Manager will auto-populate the elements in the system if the card connectors are available.

 ### Initialization